VSelvarasa/AirBnB-listings/README.md

 # AirBnB-listings
 A Look Into Home Availability, Pricing and Reviews

-## Motivation
+## Aims
 We will take a closer look at the AirBnB listings associated with Lyon and Bordeaux (France).
-We will try to answer these questions below, in the jupyter notebook and there (https://medium.com/@vally.selvarasa/airbnb-in-france-lyon-vs-bordeaux-616315f8d2ec).
+We will try to answer these questions below, in the Jupyter notebook and there (https://medium.com/@vally.selvarasa/airbnb-in-france-lyon-vs-bordeaux-616315f8d2ec).

 - How are the availability and the pricing of the properties in both cities throughout the year?
 - Who visit more each of the cities ?
 - How does the pricing increase or decrease by neighborhood in Lyon ?
 - How well can we predict an Airbnb’s price?
 Which variables are important in the prediction?

-## Installation
+## Python libraries
 Python 3.7.3

 The libraries we will be using will be: